 promoting children’s development and wellbeing.

 Management and staff will monitor and review the effectiveness of the sun protection policy regularly.
-The sun protection policy must be submitted every two years to the Cancer Council for review to ensure continued best practice.
-Refer to the Cancer Council’s guidelines and website www.cancercouncil.com.au/sunsmart for further information
+The sun protection policy must be submitted every three years to SunSmart for review to ensure continued best practice.
+Refer to the SunSmart’s guidelines and website www.sunsmart.com.au for further information

 2. SCOPE